vidacsgergo/k8s-ros2/README.md

 # **ROS 2 in Kubernetes with Guacamole**
 ### **Deploying the cluter (with kinD and Docker already installed)**
 start Docker daemon
 >kind create cluster --config kind-config.yaml

+if port 8080 is already in use:
+> sudo lsof -i :8080
+> sudo kill "PID"

 >(deleting the cluster is: kind delete cluster -n kind-guac-cluster)